kickstand-ui/kickstand-ui/docs/components/alert.md

 Alerts have `role="alert"` on the container to signal to assistive technology that they require the user’s immediate attention.

-Depending on the color assigned to the warning,it will also change the politeness of the message to screen reader using the `aria-live` attribute:
+Depending on the color assigned to the warning, it will also change the politeness of the message to screen reader using the `aria-live` attribute:

 | Color                  | Politeness    |
 | ---------------------- | ------------- |